 - The cross-country flight time must include a qualifying 540 km cross-country flight

-- Hold a valid JAR first class medical certificate
+- Hold a valid EASA first class medical certificate

-- Passed a course of theoretical instruction as set out in the JAR-FCL
+- Passed a course of theoretical instruction as set out in the EASA-FCL

 - The minimum age for issue of a CPL licence is 18